Invisalign Columbus

 Does Invisalign Hurt?

 Orthodontic treatment forcibly moves teeth by applying constant pressure to them.
 Some tenderness and soreness are to be expected, especially when you first start wearing an aligner.
-Drinking cool water and taking over the counter pain medications can minimize your discomfort.
+Drinking cool water and taking over-the-counter pain medications can minimize your discomfort.
 It is also helpful to start wearing a new aligner at night so you can sleep through part of the adjustment period.
 Many patients find that treatment with Invisalign is easier than they expected; the aligners are made out of a smooth plastic material that is designed for comfort.

 What Happens After Invisalign?

 After you work your way through all of your aligners, Dr. Mason will provide you with a retainer.
 There are a few different types of retainers, some of which are fixed in the mouth, and others of which are removable.
 Whichever type of retainer you receive, our team will coach you on how to care for it.
-At first, you should wear a removable retainer full time — just as much as you wore your Invisalign aligners.
+At first, you should wear a removable retainer full time, just as much as you wore your Invisalign aligners.
 Eventually, you may be able to graduate to wearing it just a few nights each week.

 What if My Invisalign Broke?